QuadPiPS: A Perception-informed Footstep Planner for Quadrupeds With Semantic Affordance Prediction: Legged Egocan

 \subsubsection{Scene Environment}

 Lastly, the overall synthetic environment that the primitive shapes are placed within can also be controlled.
-In this work, we randomly select between indoor environments that include walls and a ceiling and outdoor environments that instead include an infinite horizon.
+A random binary variable is sampled which chooses between indoor environments with walls and a ceiling and outdoor environments with an infinite horizon.